 Chapter 2 - Writing Global Policies for Compliance

-Unlike Local Policies, Global Policies apply to all data sources.
+Once Immuta is configured, tags are imported, and users’ groups and attributes are set, you are ready to write Global Policies to protect data.
 When used with Sensitive Data Discovery and Discovered tags, these policies are enforced on data sources as they are created.

 Immuta Best Practices: Writing Global Policies